Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 4. You can use lures to catch sheepshead.

-5. A medium-stout 6 to 7-foot rod and reel with a 15 to the 20-pound braided line will work well for catching sheepshead.
+5. A medium-stout 6 to 7-foot rod and reel with a 15 to 20-pound braided line will work well for catching sheepshead.

 6. When you are setting up the bait on the hook, break off the shrimp’s head, thread the hook through the tail, hide the hook, and use a short leader.